cc54321/final-exchange/README.md

  Designing application for monetary exchange rates.

- design foundation using html
+ Design foundation using html

- responsive design
+ Responsive design

- display world currencies for users to input
+ Display world currencies for users to input

- create a submit button for user input
+ Create a submit button for user input

- using java script pull data using get
+ Using java script pull data using get

- display curencies
+ Display curencies

- display exchage rates
+ Display exchage rates